Josef Rheinberger: Life and career

 The stylistic influences on Rheinberger ranged from contemporaries such as Brahms to composers from earlier times, such as Mendelssohn, Schumann, Schubert and, above all, Bach.
-He was also an enthusiast for painting and literature (especially English and German).
+He also painted for literature in English and German.

 In 1877, he was appointed court conductor, responsible for the music in the royal chapel.
 He was subsequently awarded an honorary doctorate by Ludwig Maximilian University of Munich.
 A distinguished teacher, he numbered many Americans among his pupils, including Horatio Parker, William Berwald, George Whitefield Chadwick, Bruno Klein, Sidney Homer and Henry Holden Huss.
 Other students of his included important figures from Europe: Italian composer Ermanno Wolf-Ferrari, Serbian composer Stevan Stojanovic Mokranjac, and German composers Engelbert Humperdinck and Richard Strauss and the conductor (and composer) Wilhelm Furtwängler.
 When the second (and present) Munich Conservatorium was founded, Rheinberger was appointed Royal Professor of organ and composition, a post he held for the rest of his life.

-On 31 December 1892 his wife died, after suffering a long illness.
-Two years later, poor health led him to give up the post of Court Music Director.
+On 31 December 1892, after a long illness, his wife died and two years later poor health led him to give up the post of Court Music Director.

-Rheinberger was a prolific composer.
-His religious works include twelve Masses (one for double chorus, three for four voices a cappella, three for women's voices and organ, two for men's voices and one with orchestra), a Requiem and a Stabat Mater.
+His religious works include twelve masses (one for double chorus, three for four voices a cappella, three for women's voices and organ, two for men's voices and one with orchestra), a Requiem and a Stabat Mater.
 His other works include several operas, symphonies, chamber music, and choral works.